superstrong/who-is-out/README.md

 ## Usage

+### As a consumer

 Just invite the new `out@<yourdomain.com>` user to your event and it will show up on the shared calendar and in the digest.
-For the digest, the title of the event will be replaced by a generic description based on keywords in the title, such as `working remote`, `sick/doctor`, `event/conference/meeting`, etc. -- whatever you want.
+For the digest, the title of the event will be replaced by a generic description based on keywords in the title, such as `working remote`, `sick/doctor`, `event/conference/meeting`, etc. You can customize these keyword matches and generic descriptions in the script.

+*Sample email digest:*

 ![Email example](http://dropshare-superstrong.s3.amazonaws.com/0PeLfQHoqf8e8z/Screen-Shot-2017-04-12-at-9.44.30-PM.png)

+*Sample chat notification (via webhook):*

 ![Webhook example](http://dropshare-superstrong.s3.amazonaws.com/dv4d7WdWZSm8j8/Screen-Shot-2017-04-12-at-9.45.51-PM.png)

+### As a group manager

+- Add your group as a new row in the *Groups* tab of the shared *Who Is Out* sheet.
+- Wait until the next scheduled triggers (i.e., overnight).
+    - Alternatively, if you have script access, you can force run `updateGroups` then `update` to activate your group right away.
+- For each new sheet row, the script will automatically share a calendar with the recipients so they can see all the events any time.
+This shared calendar preserves the original event titles.

 ## Installation